Vishesh-30/Diggipplus-task/README.md

 # Diggipplus-task

-Scrapper.py- this file scrapes the data from magicbricks website data.json- this is the output json file
+Scrapper.py- this file scrapes the data from magicbricks website <br />
+data.json- this is the output JSON file <br />
-  I am attaching a sample of JSON just in case Github refuses to open the file
+  I am attaching a sample of JSON just in case Github refuses to open the file <br />
   ```
   {
       "name": "3 BHK Flat for Sale in Central Park The Orchard, Sector 32 Sohna, Gurgaon",